lukagregorn/Moonshot-Arena-WebGL2/README.md

-# Moonshot Arena
 ![alt text](./assets/ui/TitleText.png?raw=true)
-University project made with WebGL2.
-Goal of the game is to survive as many rounds of enemies as you can.
+Moonshot Arena is a round based survival game.
+The goal is to survive as many waves of enemies as you can.
+Game is made using WebGL2 and ammo physics.

 ## Building and running
 The game does not need to be built, but requires a server